top of page

 Data Security and Governance

-We discovered the absence of any Data Loss Prevention (DLP) policies, which exposed the organisation to risks of sensitive data being shared through unmanaged connectors.
-Immediate implementation of DLP guardrails helped mitigate this risk and ensured app makers could not unintentionally use premium features without proper review.
+Another critical discovery was the absence of Data Loss Prevention (DLP) policies.
+This lack exposed the organization to risks of sensitive data being shared through unmanaged connectors.
+We immediately implemented DLP guardrails to mitigate this risk.
+As a result, app makers could no longer unintentionally use premium features without proper oversight.

 List of at risk Power Platform connectors in use by apps or flows.